pt2302-testorg/2.43-spring-2024/content/resources/ocw_243_lecture23_2024apr30_mp4.md

     \ are not allowed and may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: M7cl1Zi5YYE
 ---
 Entropy production as sum of force-flux products.
 Linear force-flux laws for direct effects (Fourier, Fick, Ohm, Navier).
 Cross effects.
-Curie symmetry principle.
+The Curie symmetry principle.
 Steepest entropy ascent and Fourth Law.
 Minimum global entropy production at steady state.